Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Model

 \ee where $\hat a_i^\dag$ ($\hat a_i$) creates (annihilates) an atom in the $i$-th lattice site, $J$ is the nearest-neighbor tunneling coupling, and $M$ is the number of lattice sites ($M\to\infty$ is assumed in this section).
 Physical realization of such a model, envisioned in seminal work \cite{JakschPRL1998}, asks for placement of cold atoms in an optical box trap superposed onto an optical lattice.
 This should be possible due to recent unprecedented experimental advances in studies of box-trapped gases, which are summarized in latest review \cite{Hadzibabic2021}.

 Assuming that the lattice is filled with $N$ atoms, one defines the filling factor \be n=N/M \ee being of key importance during discussion of many-body phases of the 1D BH model.
 Namely, at fixed integer $n$ such a model undergoes the superfluid--Mott insulator quantum phase transition \cite{FisherPRB1989,KrutitskyPhysRep2015}.
-This is the quantum Berezinskii-Kosterlitz-Thouless (BKT) transition, which in the classical context was described in seminal works \cite{BerezinskiI,BerezinskiII,KT} (see Ref. \cite{KTreview} for a recent review).
+Such a transition lies in the universality class of the two-dimensional classical XY model \cite{remark}.
+This means that it is the quantum Berezinskii-Kosterlitz-Thouless (BKT) transition, which in the classical context was described in seminal works \cite{BerezinskiI,BerezinskiII,KT} (see Ref. \cite{KTreview} for a recent review).

 The system is in the Mott insulator (superfluid) phase when $0\le J<J_c$ ($J>J_c$).
 For the unit filling factor, being of interest in the main body of this paper, the critical point is located at $J_c\approx0.3$, which is more than three times larger than the mean-field prediction \cite{StoofPRA2001}.
 A thorough summary of theoretical efforts leading to such a value is presented in Ref. \cite{KrutitskyPhysRep2015}.

-Model (\ref{H}), just as its two- and three-dimensional incarnations, is not exactly solvable.
-As a result, its theoretical studies can be most conveniently done via either perturbative expansions or numerical simulations.
-Both methods, however, are inefficient near the critical point, where perturbative expansions break down and numerical simulations are affected by finite-size effects and convergence issues.